6 popular questions asked about Digital Experience Platforms (DXP)

 The resent scoring report recognised a number of our partners including Sitefinity, Sitecore and Kentico.
 This was based on a variety of factors, including features and functionality, market presence and customer satisfaction.
 Sitefinity has been named a Leader based on receiving a high customer satisfaction score and having a large market presence, while Sitecore and Kentico has been named a Contender and a High Performer accordingly.

-At Arekibo, we work with DXP and CMS platforms everyday, so if you have any questions or are interested in discussing the possibility of using a DXP for your business, contact us today or you may be interested in attending our event in March.
+At Arekibo, we work with DXP and CMS platforms everyday, so if you have any questions or are interested in discussing the possibility of using a DXP for your business, contact us today.